Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Introduction

+Economic historians have long been interested in how colonial trade of advanced countries affected markets in metropoles.
+From the 17th century, some European countries colonized countries in the Americas, Africa, and Asia.
+These colonizing countries procured food and resources from their colonies, and colonial trade expanded.
+In the 19th century, colonial trade began to help advanced countries to save specie money under the gold standard.
+Accordingly, these countries promoted imports from their colonies by changing tariff policies.
+At the same time, their commodity markets improved.

+Steam locomotives and steamships were developed significantly in the 19th century.
+These new transportation modes made it possible to carry cargo between long distances in bulk and rapidly.
+As a result, commercial transactions, including foreign trade, grew.
+However, the growing transactions allowed traders to face increasing risk of price volatility.
+Accordingly, futures exchanges were organized in these countries.
+For example, the Chicago Board of Trade was founded in 1848 (see \citet[p.11]{kaufmann1984hfm}).
+The futures exchanges provided index prices for the corresponding spot markets, and contributed to the development of commodity markets.
+Many previous studies have paid attention to futures trading on the commodity exchanges.

-The principal focus of this literature has been testing the efficient market hypothesis.
+The principal focus of this body of literature has been to test the efficient market hypothesis.
 Through such tests, scholars have examined the performance of risk hedging in modern and contemporary futures markets for agricultural commodities, livestock, metals, oil, gas, and foreign exchange.
-There are far fewer works considering modern futures markets for agricultural commodities in Osaka and Chicago using data on futures prices (as noted in \citet{perkins1974efm} and \citet{jacks2007pvt}).
+In particular, \citet{perkins1974efm} and \citet{jacks2007pvt} consider the modern futures markets for agricultural commodities in Osaka and Chicago using data on futures prices.
+However, there are very few studies that investigate how growing colonial trade affected the efficiency of commodity markets in home countries.
+After the 19th century, the development of commodity markets was promoted not only by the introduction of the new transportation modes but also by increased imports of commodities from the colonies.
+Nevertheless, much of the literature focuses on whether the efficient market hypothesis holds for a given observation.
+Thus, it cannot discuss the relationship between growing colonial trade and continual change in the commodity markets over time.
+Accordingly, this study focuses on the rice market in Japan before World War {I I} (WW{I I}), (henceforth, ``prewar Japan'') for three reasons, as follows.